Data quality monitoring

 Now, you have an alert that triggers based on the downstream impact of the quality issue, and surfaces a link to the dashboard to help you debug the table that triggered the alert.

-To disable anomaly detection, click the Anomaly Detection toggle to disable it.
-The anomaly detection job will be deleted, all anomaly detection tables and information are deleted.
+To disable data quality monitoring, click the Data Quality Monitoring toggle to disable it.
+The data quality monitoring job will be deleted, and all data quality monitoring tables and information will be deleted.

 Limitation